code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csd_new.md

 <h4>Let us know how we're doing!</h4>

 We are always looking for ways to improve our courses.
-If something's not quite working right, or you have ideas about features that you'd like to see, we'd love to hear from you!
+If something's not quite working, or you have ideas about features that you'd like to see, we'd love to hear from you!
 <br><br>

 <a href="mailto:support@code.org"><button>Give feedback</button></a>